 Consumer electronics and home office products continue to dominate our homes as we try to satisfy our entertainment and networking interests.
-The Consumer Electronics Association estimates that the average home has more than 25 consumer electronics products.
-And many of these devices are left on 24 hours a day.
-We have evolved into an always-on, always-connected society and CE products highlight this fascination.
+The Consumer Electronics Association estimates that the average home has more than 25 consumer electronics products, and many of these devices are left on 24 hours a day.
+We have evolved into an always-on, always-connected society, and CE products highlight this fascination.
 Remember that many devices continue to draw power even when they are “off.”
 ENERGY STAR has addressed this by requiring qualified products to use minimal energy while in stand-by mode.
 So look for the ENERGY STAR on televisions, DVD players, audio components, and telephony products.

-Tools, toys and toasters
+Tools, Toys, and Toasters

-Lastly, be aware of all the small appliances and electric devices around your home: humidifiers and dehumidifiers, toasters, coffee makers, microwaves, fans, hot tubs, waterbed and pool heaters, air cleaners, battery chargers and rechargeable tools, to name a few.
-Each only uses a small amount of electricity, but it all adds up.
-Of this list, dehumidifiers, battery chargers, and air cleaners are labeled by ENERGY STAR.
+Lastly, be aware of all the small appliances and electric devices around your home, like humidifiers and dehumidifiers, toasters, coffee makers, microwaves, fans, hot tubs, pool heaters, air cleaners, battery chargers, and rechargeable tools, to name a few.
+Each of them might only use a small amount of electricity, but it all adds up.
+Unplug devices when possible and use power bars to make disconnecting easier.